sagesolar/Corpus-of-Taylor-Swift/README.md

 - OTH - Other Songs

 > [!NOTE]
-> Although listed here for future purposes, CoTS does not include any song lyrics from the 'The Tortured Poets Department' album.
+> CoTS now includes all song lyrics from the 'The Tortured Poets Department' album.

 ## Song Selection